rin67630/ESP_Karajan/README.md

 - online dashboards,
 - measurement chips,
 - communication between ESP devices
 - connection to a remote PC.

-Starting withe Karajan is the basement for powerful projects
+Starting with Karajan is the basement for powerful projects

 Karajan contains a collaborative scheduler written for ease of use and clarity easily accessible to non-programmers without IT gibberish.
 It provides several levels of runtime processing